yashoza1203/cat-trap/README.md

 # The Cat Trap
 An intelligent agent that plays the Cat Trap game using the Minimax algorithm, with Alpha-Beta pruning and Iterative Deepening.
-This is the project showcased in my LinkedIn Learning course titled [AI Algorithms for Gaming](https://www.linkedin.com/learning/ai-algorithms-for-gaming).
+This is the project showcased in my LinkedIn Learning course titled [***AI Algorithms for Gaming***](https://www.linkedin.com/learning/ai-algorithms-for-gaming).

 ## Playing the Game in your own Python setting
 You'll need Python 3, numpy and PyQT5.
 Simply run the command `python CatTrap.py`